-- (a) The Contractor shall establish and maintain an internal audit function that is fully compliant with applicable requirements. - (b) The Contractor shall: - (1) Conduct internal audits and examination of the records, operations, management systems, and controls employed in programs and administrative areas, expenses, subcontractor costs, and the transactions with respect to costs claimed to be allowable under this Contract, at least annually.
+- (a) The Contractor shall establish and maintain an internal audit function that is fully compliant with applicable requirements. - (b) The Contractor shall: - (1) Provide internal audit activities in accordance with the Section I Clause, DEAR 970.5232-3 Alternate 19 II, Accounts, Records, and Inspection. - (2) Conduct internal audits and examination of the records, operations, management systems, and controls employed in programs and administrative areas, expenses, subcontractor costs, and the transactions with respect to costs claimed to be allowable under this Contract, at least annually.
 Ensure the systems of controls employed by the Contractor are audited, documented, and satisfactory to the CO.
 Up to eight additional audits shall be conducted based on risk analysis, including input from the DOE.
 The results of such audits, including the working papers, shall be submitted or made available to the CO or a Contracting Officer's Representative (COR).
-The Contractor shall include this requirement in cost-reimbursement subcontracts (time and materials, labor hour, cost plus for non-fixed price contracts) with an estimated cost exceeding \$5 million and expected to run for more than 2 years, and other cost-reimbursement subcontracts as determined by the DOE. - (2) Provide annual Subcontract Audit plans for CO-approval which lists planned audits to be performed.
-The Contractor shall perform internal audits consistent with unmodified Institute of Internal Audit (IIA) and external audits consistent with unmodified Generally Accepted Government Auditing Standards. - (3) Provide annual Internal Audit plans for CO-approval, which lists planned audits to be performed.
-The Contractor shall perform internal audits consistent with IIA audit standards.

-(4) Provide to the CO annually, or at other intervals as directed by the CO, copies of the reports reflecting the status of recommendations resulting from management audits performed by its internal audit activity and any other audit organization.
+The Contractor shall include this requirement in cost-reimbursement subcontracts (time and materials, labor hour, cost plus for non-fixed price contracts) with an estimated cost exceeding \$5 million and expected to run for more than 2 years, and other cost-reimbursement subcontracts as determined by the DOE. - (3) Provide annual Subcontract Audit plans for CO-approval which lists planned audits to be performed.
+The Contractor shall perform internal audits consistent with unmodified Institute of Internal Audit (IIA) and external audits consistent with unmodified Generally Accepted Government Auditing Standards. - (4) Provide annual Internal Audit plans for CO-approval, which lists planned audits to be performed.
+The Contractor shall perform internal audits consistent with IIA audit standards. - (5) Provide to the CO annually, or at other intervals as directed by the CO, copies of the reports reflecting the status of recommendations resulting from management audits performed by its internal audit activity and any other audit organization.
 This requirement may be satisfied in part by the reports required under paragraph (i) of 48 CFR 970.5232-3, Accounts, Records, and Inspection.